conmaol/maglocunus/d/data_models.md

     }
 ```

-The first stage in materialisation involves:
+The first stage in tabularisation involves:
 1. identifying any *many-to-many* relations in the data model, and then
 2. turning each one into two *one-to-many* relations with an intervening ‘join’ entity type.